itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 result_device.extract(data="Iac", electrode="cathode", operation="imag", export_csv=True, show=False, savepath=Iac_imag_folder)
 ```

-​	Secondly, the following program can be used to define the output files for the real and imaginary parts of the refractive index, as well as the capacitance and resistance, while also specifying the data content within the files and ensuring proper attention to the frequency units.
+​Secondly, the following program can be used to define the output files for the real and imaginary parts of the refractive index, as well as the capacitance and resistance, while also specifying the data content within the files and ensuring proper attention to the frequency units.

 ```python
 Iac_real_files = []